 As with the flatscreen monitor, the Twentieth Anniversary Macintosh embraced the future by aiming to be a full multimedia machine.
 It boasted an integrated TV/FM radio system, S-video input and a custom sound system designed by Bose.

-From a visual perspective, the weirdest thing about the Twentieth Anniversary Macintosh is its CD drive.
-Unlike the almost-invisible slots of later Macs, the CD drive on the Twentieth Anniversary Macintosh is a front-on vertical square that dominates the front of the machine.
+From a visual perspective, the weirdest thing about the Twentieth Anniversary Macintosh was its CD drive.
+Unlike the almost-invisible slots of later Macs, the CD drive on the Twentieth Anniversary Macintosh was a front-on vertical square that dominated the front of the machine.

 Twentieth Anniversary Macintosh: Harbinger of change

 In keeping with the theme of looking to the future, the Twentieth Anniversary Macintosh also signaled a change inside Apple.

 Blaming the company’s dysfunctional culture, head designer Robert Brunner quit Apple shortly before the Twentieth Anniversary Macintosh came to market.
 That cleared the way for Jony Ive — who worked as a designer on the project — to rise through the ranks.

 The Twentieth Anniversary Macintosh was one of the first computers to get started within Apple’s design group, rather than its engineering department.
 Given Ive’s lofty position within Apple in later years, this became standard practice.
 But that certainly wasn’t the case in the mid-1990s.

 The Twentieth Anniversary Mac arrived as Apple went through enormous changes, with former CEO Gil Amelio stepping down and Steve Jobs rejoining the company as part of its NeXT acquisition.
 Steve Wozniak came back as an adviser, too.
 For a short period of time, 1997 really was like 1977 again.
 Co-founders Jobs and Woz briefly played a bigger role in Apple than they had in years.